-However, such a calibration is misleading, for a few reasons.
-First, the majority of the spending increase occurred within just the first two weeks after withdrawal.
-Thus, a calibration that targets the annual MPC implicitly imposes a counterfactually "smoother" spending impulse.
-Second, at the annual frequency, the relative size of the liquidity injection is four times smaller than at the monthly frequency.
-While the two pension withdrawals represent a liquidity injection of half average annual wage, the first (or second) withdrawal represents more than two months of wages.
-This is an important consideration as the spending responses in the models considered here decrease considerably with the size of the transfer.
-Third, the discount factor at the annual frequency is significantly smaller than the discount factor at the monthly frequency, implying a higher degree of impatience.
+However, this calibration is clearly inappropriate, for two reasons.
+First, the vast majority (90%) of the spending response occurred within the first four weeks after withdrawal.
+Thus, a calibration that targets the quarterly MPC implicitly imposes a counterfactually "smoother" spending impulse.
+Second, at a quarterly frequency, the relative size of the liquidity injection is three times smaller than at a monthly frequency.
+While the first (or second) pension withdrawal represents a liquidity injection of between two thirds to one average quarterly wage, the first (or second) withdrawal represents between two to three months of wages.
+This is an important consideration as the spending responses in the models considered here decrease with the size of the transfer.